evillan0315/ai-editor-front/docs/ARCHITECTURE.md

 ### Editor & File System Interaction

 - **CodeMirror**: A versatile text editor implemented in JavaScript for the browser, used for displaying and editing code content.
-- **`path-browserify`**: A browser-compatible polyfill for Node.js's `path` module, used for consistent path manipulation within the frontend.
+- **`path-browserify`**: A browser-compatible polyfill for Node.js's `path` module, used for consistent path manipulation within the frontend, particularly for file tree construction and path resolution.

 ### Other Dependencies